 Master’s candidates register for Thesis course 799 and doctoral students register for Dissertation 899 in any term in which they are engaged in formal research in connection with, or other formal preparation of, the thesis or dissertation.
 Normally, the master’s thesis requirements can be met within two semesters.
 Master’s candidates may, in unusual circumstances and with the permission of the Dean, register for six hours of Thesis 799 in a single semester.
 Normally, however, the student will register for only one three-hour thesis course in a semester.

-Detailed specifications for preparing the thesis or dissertation and for scheduling the defense may be had from the chair of the department or found on the Graduate School website under "Current Students."
+Detailed specifications for preparing the thesis or dissertation and for scheduling the defense may be had from the chair of the department or from the Graduate School.
 A preliminary copy of the thesis or dissertation should be submitted to the advisor at least two months before the date on which the degree is to be conferred.
 The thesis or dissertation in its final form must be approved and accepted by the advisor and the advisory committee at least 2 weeks before the degree is conferred.
 The student must submit an electronic copy of his/her thesis to the Digital Repository on the Health Sciences Library website for permanent storage.
-The Graduate School will in turn submit the thesis or dissertation to UMI/ProQuest on the student's behalf.
+The Graduate School will in turn submit the thesis or dissertation to ProQuest on the student's behalf.
 No student will be permitted to seek publication of thesis or dissertation material without consent of his or her advisor.
 Violations of this regulation will lead to appropriate disciplinary action by the Dean.